syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Template-Studio.md

 I> The Syncfusion<sup style="font-size:70%">&reg;</sup> WinForms Template Studio is available from v24.1.41.

-N> WinForms Template Studio is compatible with Visual Studio 2026, Visual Studio 2022, Visual Studio 2019, and Visual Studio 2017.
-For the Visual Studio 2015 or lower versions, it is recommended to use a [WinForms project template](https://help.Syncfusion.com/windowsforms/visual-studio-integration/create-project).

 Create the Syncfusion<sup style="font-size:70%">&reg;</sup> WinForms project using the Visual Studio Project Template by following the provided steps.

 > Check whether the **WinForms Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** are installed or not in Visual Studio Extension Manager by going to **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later, and for Visual Studio 2017 by going to **Tools -> Extensions and Updates -> Installed**.
 If this extension is not installed, please install the extension by following the steps from the [download and installation](https://help.Syncfusion.com/windowsforms/visual-studio-integration/download-and-installation) help topic.